What do mosquitoes, leeches, and salt have in common? Simple, experience all three on any of Taman Negara’s jungle treks in Malaysia after rain.

 The one-time fee to enter the park is RM1 plus RM5 for each camera you take in.
 This fee is paid at the Park Ranger Office or if you travel up the river by boat, purchase both at Taman Tembeling.

 You receive a “Photographic License” for each camera and a “Park Permit” for each person, so ensure to carry these with you whenever you enter the park (even on treks) as potentially, it is a RM20,000 fine, or 3 years’ imprisonment!

-- Bukit Indah – about 7KMs round trek (easy to moderate trek), some scrambling over tree roots but pleasant.
-You can stop off at the river to cool down.
+About a 7-kilometre (round trip) easy to moderate round trek, sees you scrambling over some tree roots but it’s pleasant – stop off at the river to cool down.

-Take plenty of water (and snacks); it’s like a sweat bath trekking in this region.
+Take plenty of water and a few snacks as it’s like a sweat bath trekking in this region.